January 28, 2021

 By starting early, you can determine if you are happy with the value of the practice or if you need to get more out of it to clear any debts.
 This knowledge can help guide you when determining if you need a few more years to build up the value of your practice before taking that next step.

 A transition period is a period between two transition periods. – George Stigler

 Know the facts

-To take this deep dive into your practice, look to a professional to create a prospectus created.
-The knowledgeable experts at Professional Transition Strategies we will create a prospectus for you at no cost and no obligation to work with us.
+To take this deep dive into your practice, look to a professional to create a prospectus.
+The knowledgeable experts at Professional Transition Strategies (PTS) will create a prospectus for you at no cost or obligation to work with us.
 We do this because we believe it is important to practice what we preach: Know the facts before you make any decisions.

 The prospectus includes but is not limited to:

 - Production summary by category